Luffy7854/1st-Project/README.md

-                                                    This is our first project in symbolic computation : ICA1
+                                                    THIS IS OUR FIRST PROJECT IN SYMBOLIC COMPUTATION : ICA1

 ![My Post](https://user-images.githubusercontent.com/92300609/140782329-167cf542-f4b9-491d-afe7-f1a621d2b066.jpg)